 Here’s a quick breakdown of each of these:

-Gifts in wills or living trusts: To give to a charity in your will or living trust, you simply include that charity as one of you beneficiaries.
+Gifts in wills or living trusts: To give to a charity in your will or living trust, you simply include that charity as one of your beneficiaries.
 You can either leave them a specific monetary amount or a percentage of your entire estate.
 You can use language like this: “I hereby give [INSERT ORGANIZATION NAME] [INSERT ADDRESS AND TIN], $10,000.00.”
 Or, “I hereby give [INSERT ORGANIZATION NAME] [INSERT ADDRESS AND TIN] ten percent (10%) of the residue of my personal and real estate.”
 To make sure your will or living trust does what you want it to do, you should consult with an estate planning attorney who has experience in charitable gifts.

-Life insurance and retirement accounts beneficiary designations: You can also give by naming a charity as a beneficiary on a life insurance policy or retirement or investment account.
+Life insurance and retirement account beneficiary designations: You can also give by naming a charity as a beneficiary on a life insurance policy or retirement or investment account.
 To do this, request a change of beneficiary form from your life insurance carrier or investment brokerage.
-Fill it in with the amount you have selected, and make sure to include the charity’s legal name, address and TIN where indicated for a beneficiary.
+Fill it in with the amount you have selected, and make sure to include the charity’s legal name, address, and TIN where indicated for a beneficiary.
 Then, return the form to the carrier or brokerage and confirm they have received it and processed it.